mxlang/dotx/README.md

 ### `add`

-Track a configuration file or directory in your dotfiles repository by creating a symlink to its original location.
+Add a file or directory to your dotfiles.
+This command tracks a configuration file or directory in your dotfiles by creating a symlink to its original location.

 ```bash
 dotx add <path>